Vinyl Flooring Is Back! Vinyl’s Revival Creates A Storm On TV

 Bold colours on the floor add such a vibrant contrast to a more subtle overall colour theme.
 The featured bathroom encapsulated everything we’ve been on our soapbox hollering about.
 The look on George Clarke’s face highlighted it to a tee.

-Once you’ve finished here, have a wander over to this post for more ideas on patterned vinyl flooring available from our online store.
+Once you’ve finished here, have a wander over to this post for more on-trend patterned vinyl flooring available from our online store.

 3 Tips For Using Colour In A Monochrome Room

 The bathroom in Old House New Home nailed the classic black & white look.
 Fresh and sophisticated, modern yet timeless; the flooring certainly added intensity and zing to the overall charm.
 If you’re looking to achieve something similar in your home try these pointers to up your game:

 In a neutral room try adding differing textures.
 Chrome, glass, rustic wood or linens all play against a simple overall theme and create interesting visual elements for the eye to settle on.

 Use contrasting tones to break up the space.
 This is why the bathroom flooring in Old House New Home worked so well.
 The colours of the vinyl broke up the overall monochromatic feel and gave a punch of colour to a space that looked wonderful to start with, and became so much better with it.

 Play with shape and angles in furniture and accessories.
 By using more decorative or modern looking taps, towel rails or other bathroom additions, these shapes contrast against a bathroom’s neutral hues.
 Some of the taps available are like art sculptures with purpose!
 Keep the space clean with colour and make these accessories the focal point.

 Follow the link for more on our new range of modern black and white vinyl flooring.